MikeKSmith/The_Lazy_Producer/docs/011-Process-Workflow-Capturing_Ideas.md

 track.
 Having separate "capturing" MIDI tracks allows you to pick up the generated and/or transformed MIDI when you record.
 This is a good thing to be able to "tidy up" or "garden" the generated MIDI information on the road to release.
+Don't feel you ***have*** to keep the MIDI output from these processes unchanged.
+It's just MIDI.
+Feel free to cut, move, edit, splice until you get something that you prefer.

-If you record only into tracks where there is MIDI effects and instruments then the transformed MIDI is never captured - only the ***generated*** MIDI.
+If you record only into tracks where there is MIDI effects and instruments then the ***transformed*** MIDI is never captured - only the original generated MIDI.
 This may not be a problem *per se* but when you render out the final audio, you are at the mercy of Live's internal random processes and you'll be crossing your fingers that either the result is ***the same*** as you heard previously (if Live replays the randomness in the same way each time) or potentially different (perhaps if you reopen the set in a later version of Live).

-If you capture the (generated ***and*** transformed MIDI) in a separate track, then you can use this track as the input for tracks with virtual instruments / plugins in them.
+If you capture the generated ***and*** transformed MIDI in separate tracks, then you can use these tracks as the input for tracks with virtual instruments / plugins in them.
 Where these tracks might have had MIDI Monitor set to "In" you can now switch that back to "Auto" so that the captured MIDI is used directly as the input for that instrument.